Old Baraboo Inn

 The Full Story

-The Old Baraboo Inn at 135 Walnut Street was built in 1864 as the Bender House, a boarding house founded by George Bender, a German immigrant who came to Wisconsin to brew German lagers.
-Situated directly across from the railroad depot that offered easy access to Chicago, the building cycled through identities over its 160-year existence: brewery, saloon, billiard hall, hotel, restaurant, and, most notoriously, a brothel and speakeasy during Prohibition.
-Its convenient location on the rail line made it a favorite stop for vacationing Chicago gangsters.
-Al Capone, who maintained a summer hideout near Couderay in northern Wisconsin, is documented to have passed through Baraboo on his trips to the North Woods, and investigators claim to have captured his voice on EVP recordings at the inn.
+The building at 135 Walnut Street was built in 1864 as the Bender House, a boarding house founded by George Bender, a German immigrant who came to Wisconsin to brew lagers.
+Sitting directly across from the railroad depot with easy access to Chicago, the place cycled through identities over 160 years: brewery, saloon, billiard hall, hotel, restaurant, and, during Prohibition, a brothel and speakeasy.
+Al Capone, who kept a summer hideout near Couderay in northern Wisconsin, passed through Baraboo on his trips north.
+Members of the Southern Wisconsin Paranormal Research Group claim to have captured his voice on EVP recordings at the inn.

-The inn sat vacant for thirteen years before owner B.C.
-Farr invested hundreds of thousands of dollars in renovations and reopened it as a restaurant and bar in 2002.
-The renovation appears to have intensified the activity.
 Dishware flies off racks.
 Brooms float across the kitchen.
-Doors open and close by themselves.
-Mysterious piano music plays when the instrument isn't in use.
-A woman's voice repeatedly calls out names.
-Customer Charlie Lotte watched as a rug on the dance floor was cut by unseen hands.
-Water dripped from a kitchen cabinet that contained no stored items, with no explanation.
-Staff and patrons report full-body ghosts, voices from empty rooms, the clinking of phantom glasses as if an invisible party is underway, objects moving on their own, balls of light, shadows darting through the rooms, taps on the head from unseen fingers, and sudden drops in temperature.
+Doors open and close on their own.
+Piano music plays when nobody's touching the instrument.
+A woman's voice calls out names.
+Customer Charlie Lotte watched a rug on the dance floor get cut by something he couldn't see.
+Water dripped from a kitchen cabinet that held nothing and connected to no plumbing.
+Staff and patrons report the clinking of phantom glasses as if an invisible party is happening in the next room, taps on the head from unseen fingers, and sudden temperature drops.